fraganator/archive-cache-manager/README.md

 * Download the latest release from https://forums.launchbox-app.com/files/file/234-archive-cache-manager/ or https://github.com/fraganator/archive-cache-manager/releases
 * Unblock the download if necessary (right-click file -> Properties -> Unblock)
 * Extract this archive to your `LaunchBox\Plugins` folder, then run LaunchBox / BigBox.
-* Within LaunchBox, ensure the desired emulator has the _"Extract ROM archives before running"_ option checked.
+* Within LaunchBox, ensure the emulator or emulator platform has the _"Extract ROM archives before running"_ option checked.

 ## Uninstallation